Shared Ownership Staircasing: Steps to owning 100%

 Staircasing is the process of buying greater shares of a shared ownership property.
 Once you’ve owned it for a certain amount of time – stated in your lease but normally between one and two years – you will be able to buy more shares.

-You could be able to continue this gradual process of buying more of your property, right up to 100% ownership if your lease allows.
+You could be able to continue this gradual process of buying more of your property, right up to 100% ownership, if your lease allows.
 However, some providers do not allow you to purchase more than a certain percentage of your property.

 How soon can you staircase with shared ownership?

 Usually, you can staircase your shared ownership property after you have owned it for period of time.
 This is often one or two years, but these terms will be laid out in your lease.
-For example, if you had owned your property for two years, you could then buy another 10% share, or ‘tranch’ of the property.
+For example, if you had owned your property for two years, you could then buy another 10% share, or ‘tranche’ of the property.

 How long does staircasing take?